When your Friends ask, “How can you possibly run barefoot?”

 Gravel and rough terrain should NOT be avoided when you’re trying to learn how to run gently while barefoot.
 Standing, or walking and running a few minutes on uncomfortable terrain will teach you more about running gently than months of running on comfortable terrain, or in any kind of footwear.

 The only reasons people get repetitive stress type injuries while running, is because they repeatedly put excess stresses on their bodies and/or feet.
-If they were barefoot on stimulating (rough asphalt or gravel), they would have known immediately and emphatically that they should change the way they were standing, walking, or running!
+If they were barefoot on stimulating (rough asphalt or gravel), they would have known immediately and emphatically that they should have changed the way they were standing, walking, or running!

 Relax